The Physics-Informed Neural Network Gravity Model: Generation III: Introduction

-Recently, researchers have begun to explore the use of PINNs to solve the gravity modeling problem~\cite{martinEarthAndMoon2022, martinSmallBodies2022}.
-These models, referred to as PINN gravity models (PINN-GMs), have demonstrated considerable promise in their ability to learn high-fidelity gravity models from sparse and noisy data in both large and small-body settings.
-Despite their preliminary success, these models have also demonstrated a number of shortcomings which this paper aims to address.
-Specifically, this paper introduces the third generation of the PINN-GM (PINN-GM-III) which solves the problems of extrapolation error, numerical instability, bias towards low-altitude samples, and compliant boundary conditions through numerous modifications to the model's design.
+Recently, researchers have proposed the use of PINNs as well as other machine learning models to solve the gravity modeling problem~\cite{martinEarthAndMoon2022, martinSmallBodies2022}.
+These models have been shown to produce high-accuracy solutions in both large- and small-body settings under specific training conditions.
+While these models demonstrate early promise, closer inspection reveals that there remain regimes in which these machine learning models perform unreliably.
+This paper exposes these shortcomings and proposes solutions to them through multiple design changes to the underlying machine learning architecture.
+Specifically, this paper introduces the third generation of the PINN gravity model, or PINN-GM, which includes design changes that solve the problems of feature divergence, extrapolation error, numerical instability, bias towards low-altitude samples, and incompliant boundary conditions.